adamwillows/academic-profile/content/contact/index.md

 ---
 date: 2022-06-11
-description: If you want to contact me about events, collaborations or anything else, you can use this form or e-mail me directly at [adam.willows@winchester.ac.uk](mailto:adam.willows@winchester.ac.uk).
+description: If you want to contact me about events, collaborations or anything else, you can use this form or e-mail me directly at [adam.willows@bristol.ac.uk](mailto:adam.willows@bristol.ac.uk).
 draft: false
 formspree_form_id: https://formspree.io/f/xyyovpgn
 layout: split-right